GabetheDogeXD/A5_FullPipeline_ECE4300/README.md

 # ECE 4300 Coding Assignment 5: The Full Pipeline

-REG - The single white section near the top showcases Our green waves contains the clock cycle, reset, and latch sections between pipline stages
+REG - The single white section near the top showcases that the instructions went through the full pipeline. <br />
+LATCHES - Our green waves contains the clock cycle, reset, and latch sections between pipline stages. <br /> <br />

+instr.txt - instructions and values fed to the PipeLine Process <br />
+data.txt - memory that is read on startup for the registers <br />

 # Part 1: Instruction Fetch - Pink Section